carrot/roots-dynamic-content/docs/intro.md

 ```

 This would write a `welcomes.json` file with just the contents of the `welcome` folder nested inside the `posts` folder.
 You can nest as deep as you need, just separate by a slash.

+### For non-english text writer

+If you write non-english text content and save it by Notepad, it might not appear at all in your blog or website.
+There are some reasons.
+Firstly, Notepad always add BOM when you save as UTF-8.
+Secondly, Roots-dynamic-content can not handle UTF-8 with BOM.
+Therefore, you have to use another text editor(eg.Notepad2,mEditor,EmEditor,FooEditor etc...) to save as UTF-8 without BOM.